bassgs3000/Imget/README.md

 In this example, the inputlist did not include the .yml extension, but it will look for inputlist.yml in the current working directory.

+## Setting up Symlinks

+To setup a symlink so you can just run `imget -i somefile` in the commandline.
+Run the setup-symlink.sh script as root.

+	sudo bash setup-symlink.sh

+This will create a symlink from the directory that contains the imget.rb file to /usr/local/bin/.

+To remove the symlink, run as admin the destroy-symlink.sh file.

+	sudo bash destroy-symlink.sh

+This will delete the symlink.